 I just changed it into the winter attire.
 Low profile alloy wheels which Judith made, a 32t cassette in the back, Schwalbe X-One bite and 46/32t in the front.
 And the last but not the least: off with those Speedplay pedals and on with the Shimano XTR pedals to finish of a proper winter look.

-We aim to reply to you within one working day.
+We aim to reply to you within a working day.

 Sign-up to our newsletter